johndunlap/go4ignition/README.md

 # reload.sh
 **This script has only been tested on Linux.** This is the core of the developer experience.
-Running this script will compile your application, run it, watch the project directory for changes, and, when changes are detected, it will kill your application, re-compile it, and restart it.
+Running this script will compile your application, run it, watch the project directory for changes.
+When a file is modified it will kill your application, re-compile it, and restart it.
 A round trip typically takes less than 2 seconds from the moment you save a file in your editor.